danigargu/heap-viewer/README.md

 # HeapViewer

-An IDA Pro plugin (for now) to examine the heap, focused on exploit development.
+An IDA Pro plugin to examine the heap, focused on exploit development.

-Currently only supports glibc malloc (ptmalloc2).
+Currently supports the glibc malloc implementation (ptmalloc2).

 ## Requirements